-This policy manual is designed to support the professional and paraprofessional staff working in the John B. Coleman Library at Prairie View A&M University in managing, informing, and assisting with the library instruction efforts by the Reference and Information Services Department librarians as they serve the students, staff, and faculty of Prairie View A&M University and the local community.
-If you have any questions about this policy manual, please contact the Head of Reference & Information Services Ms. Kimberly Gay at 936-261-1506 or kmgay@pvamu.edu.
-The Reference & Information Services Department has more information online at https://www.pvamu.edu/library/reference-information-services/.
+This policy manual is designed to support the professional and paraprofessional staff working in the John B. Coleman Library at Prairie View A&M University in managing, informing, and assisting with the library instruction efforts by the Reference and Information Services Department librarians as they serve the students, staff, and faculty of Prairie View A&M University and the local community in a face2face and virtual settings.
+If you have any questions about this policy manual, please contact the Head of Reference & Information Services, Academic Librarian II, Ms. Kimberly Gay at 936-261-1506 or kmgay@pvamu.edu.
+The Reference & Information Services Department has more information online.